uwplse/Cassius/README.md

 scripts also use the `xvfb-run`, `curl`, and `fuse-zip` commands, and some versions of Selenium and Firefox additionally require the `geckodriver` binary.
 The PIP package manager is also recommended.
-This section guides the evaluator through installing all of these prerequisites.
+This section guides the reviewer through installing all of these prerequisites.

 VizAssert has been observed to work on several different Linux distributions, macOS, and Windows.
-However, this section describes installation instructions only on Linux; evaluators on other operating systems will have to modify them.
+However, this section describes installation instructions only on Linux; reviewers on other operating systems will have to modify them.
 Note that several of the scripting prerequisites are not available on macOS and Windows.
 The reproduction experiments will describe workarounds where available, but the